ftlabs/barcode/README.md

 ```
 ---

-**Note** : the fps could be higher, however it does create a very rapid gif with lots of colour changes - please avoid giving yourself a headache or any epilepsy users that may be in you vicinty*
+**Note** : the fps could be higher, however it does create a very rapid gif with lots of colour changes - please avoid giving yourself a headache and mind epileptic users that may be in your vicinity*